 Does the State Patent Office perform a detailed search and examination of the invention before grant?

 - Added Matter

 According to Patent Law, patents shall not be granted for:

-Does the Patent Office carry out detailed examination against the patentability criteria before grant?
+Does the State Patent Office carry out examination regarding the patentability criteria before grant?

 Brief summary of the patent examination process?